BananaOnTheWall/bananaonthewall.github.io/_posts/2013-06-04-i-know-i-shouldnt-be-silent.md

 layout: post
 title:  I Know I Shouldn't be Silent
 date: 2013-06-04 23:05:20
-excerpt: I know I shouldn't be silent, but neither do I know what to say.
+excerpt: I know I shouldn’t be silent, but I don’t know what to say.
 tags: thinking
 ---
 I know I shouldn't be silent, but I don't know what to say.